vitalab/vitalab.github.io/blog/_posts/2021-06-17-uncertainty.md

 ## Ensembles

-Ensemble of neural networks can be an straight forward way of estimating uncertainty by quantifying the disagreement between each model in the ensemble.
+Ensemble of neural networks can be a straightforward way of estimating uncertainty by quantifying the disagreement between each model in the ensemble.
 Lakshminarayanan et al. propose adding adversarial examples to this training procedure [^8].